-1.3.3.3 City of Greater Geraldton Residential Development Strategy
+1.3.3.3 CITY OF GREATER GERALDTON RESIDENTIAL DEVELOPMENT STRATEGY

-The City of Greater Geraldton Residential Development Strategy ('Residential Strategy') was endorsed by WAPC in August 2013 and was prepared in conjunction with the (see below) Commercial Activity Centre Strategy.
+The City of Greater Geraldton Residential Development Strategy (Residential Strategy) was endorsed by WAPC in August 2013 and was prepared in conjunction with the (refer section 1.3.3.4) Commercial Activity Centre Strategy.

 The Residential Strategy identifies preferred areas for residential growth that are capable of being serviced for three population growth scenarios.
 The Residential Strategy provides population growth scenarios and areas of development when the population reaches a certain level.
+Rudds

-Rudds Gully is identified within Priority 3 indicating the timing of the development in this area will be when the population is 50,000-70,000 residents.
-However, the Residential Strategy does note that the indicative staging is merely an indicator of preference and should not be used as sole justification.
+Gully is identified within Priority 3, indicating the timing of the development in this area will be when the population reaches 50,000-70,000 residents.
+However, the Residential Strategy notes the indicative staging is merely an indicator of preference and should not be used as sole justification.
 This LSP is considered to ensure orderly and proper planning of the subject land for development in the future.

 The Residential Strategy also advises that "no additional land should be zoned for future residential development other than the areas shown on the Strategy Map (for the Geraldton Urban Area)."
-The Rudds Gully area including the subject land is already identified in the Strategy Map as "Future

-RResidential Area" and located within proximity to a proposed District Centre at the corner of Verita Road and the Brand Highway.
+The Rudds Gully area, including the subject land, is already identified in the Strategy Map as 'Future Residential Area' and located within proximity to a proposed District Centre at the corner of Verita Road and the Brand Highway.

-The Residential Strategy identifies that interfaces between different land uses need to be addressed in order to ensure conflict is minimised.
-The Structure Plan does not propose any land use which may potentially conflict with the predominant residential use proposed.
+The Residential Strategy requires the interfaces between different land uses to be addressed in order to ensure conflict is minimised.
+The LSP does not propose any land use which may potentially conflict with the predominant residential use proposed.